Orezone Gold (CVE:ORE) Given a C$2.00 Price Target at Raymond James

-Orezone Gold (CVE:ORE) has been assigned a C$2.00 price target by Raymond James in a report issued on Thursday, BayStreet.CA reports.
-The firm currently has a “strong-buy” rating on the stock.
-Raymond James’ target price points to a potential upside of 37.93% from the company’s current price.
+Raymond James set a C$2.00 price objective on Orezone Gold (CVE:ORE) in a research note issued to investors on Wednesday morning, BayStreet.CA reports.
+The brokerage currently has a strong-buy rating on the stock.

 Separately, Pi Financial increased their price objective on Orezone Gold from C$2.45 to C$2.60 in a research note on Thursday, June 3rd.

-In other Orezone Gold news, Senior Officer Ryan Goodman purchased 28,150 shares of the firm’s stock in a transaction that occurred on Friday, April 23rd.
-The stock was bought at an average cost of C$0.97 per share, with a total value of C$27,305.50.
-Following the completion of the transaction, the insider now owns 367,200 shares of the company’s stock, valued at approximately C$356,184.
+In other news, Senior Officer Ryan Goodman acquired 28,150 shares of Orezone Gold stock in a transaction that occurred on Friday, April 23rd.
+The stock was purchased at an average cost of C$0.97 per share, with a total value of C$27,305.50.
+Following the purchase, the insider now owns 367,200 shares in the company, valued at C$356,184.

 About Orezone Gold